 You are doing something really, really important.
 I know it's not easy.
 I see you with your arms overflowing, and I know you came to church already tired.
-Parenting is tiring.
-Really tiring.
+Parenting is tiring — really tiring.

-I watch you bounce and sway trying to keep the baby quiet, juggling the infant carseat and the diaper bag as you find a seat.
+I watch you bounce and sway, trying to keep the baby quiet, juggling the infant carseat and the diaper bag as you find a seat.
 I see you wince as your child cries.
-I see you anxiously pull things out of your bag of tricks to try to quiet them.
+I see you anxiously pull things out of your bag of tricks to try to quiet him.

 And I see you with your toddler and your preschooler.
 I watch you cringe when your little girl asks an innocent question in a voice that might not be an inside voice let alone a church whisper.
 I hear the exasperation in your voice as you beg your child to just sit, to be quiet as you feel everyone's eyes on you.
 Not everyone is looking, but I know it feels that way.

 I know you're wondering, "Is this worth it?
 Why do I bother?"
 I know you often leave church more exhausted than fulfilled, but what you are doing is so important.

 When you are here, the church is filled with a joyful noise.
 When you are here, the Body of Christ is more fully present.
 When you are here, we are reminded that this worship thing we do isn't about Bible study or personal, quiet contemplation but coming together to worship as a community where all are welcome, where we share in the word and sacrament together.
 When you are here, I have hope that these pews won't be empty in 10 years when your kids are old enough to sit quietly and behave in worship.
 I know that they are learning how and why we worship now, before it's too late.
 They are learning that worship is important.